 Receive the Light of Yoga Right in Your Inbox

-Be the first to receive new blog articles, special offers, and news of my live teaching events.
+Join the mailing list and be the first to receive new blog articles, special offers, new book releases, and news of my live teaching events.
 As a welcome gift, you’ll get a beautiful audio recording of the Guru Paduka Stotram, an ancient prayer that will melt your heart.
 You’ll also receive a PDF English translation of the original Sanskrit.
 Don’t miss listening to this special chant.

 महासार Mahāsāra = strong, valuable, precious

 Welcome to the Mahāsāra School of Meditation’s blog.
 What’s life highest purpose?
 To go deep within and recognize our true nature as pure Consciousness.
 With that noble goal in mind, every week I’ll write something to inspire, nurture, and support our journey toward perfect Self-awareness.
 Together we’ll explore sacred texts, practice points, and the teachings of saints and sages.
 May we always delight in the joy of our own awareness.

 *** Please note the blog is currently on hiatus.
 If you would like to help organize a meditation seminar in your city, please send me an email in the contact page.

 In this guide, we review some common obstacles to meditation and explore solutions to allow us to rekindle our original love and enthusiasm for our practice.read more

 In this post, we look at the historical record between Patañjali and modern postural yoga.
 We examine how Hatha Yoga directly descends from the Shaivite Tantric tradition and not from the Yoga Sutras.read more